 More Chipping Sparrow Tidbits

 Chipping Sparrows eat insects and seeds.
 (In my yard, they like white proso millet on the ground and sunflower hearts from the Squirrel Buster Plus feeders.)
-I see them most often on the ground looking for food with the other sparrows.
-They can snag insects in flight too though, like a flycatcher.
+I see them most often on the ground with other sparrows.
+They can also snag insects in flight too, like a flycatcher.

-Chipping Sparrows like areas with a mix of open trees and grass, so you can find them on forest edges as well as in suburban yards and parks.
-They prefer shrubby plants like conifers for nesting.
+Chipping Sparrows like areas with a mix of open trees and grass.
+So you can find them on forest edges as well as in our yards and parks.
+For nesting, they prefer shrubby plants like conifers.

-They like to use hair to line their nests and so can sometimes be seen plucking hair out of other animals (like your snoozing family dog.)
+Liking hair to line their nests, you might see one plucking hair out of another animal (maybe your snoozing family dog.)

-Chipping Sparrows can have problems with the much larger Brown-Headed Cowbird’s parasitic habit of laying eggs in their nests, who usually remove one of the sparrow’s eggs first, apparently in hopes of fooling the mother.
-Sometimes the mother sparrow will abandon the nest and any previous eggs laid.
-Other times she will continue with the nest and when the cowbird hatches, the larger fosterling will compete with the bird’s own nestlings for food.
+Chipping Sparrows can have problems with the much larger Brown-Headed Cowbird’s parasitic habit of laying eggs in their nests.
+The cowbird usually removes one of the sparrow’s eggs first, apparently in hopes of fooling the mother.
+Sometimes the mother sparrow abandons the nest and any previous eggs.
+Other times she continues with the nest.
+When the cowbird hatches, the larger fosterling will compete with the bird’s own nestlings for food.

-The male’s song is a rapid trill of repeating notes sung from a height that is sometimes described as mechanical and sounding like a sewing machine.
+The male’s song is a rapid trill of repeating notes sung from a height.
+It is is sometimes described as mechanical and sounding like a sewing machine.
 (Listen to Chipping Sparrow Song.)